janestreet/opam-repository/README.md

 **WARNING**: this repository is experimental and is not officially supported by Jane Street.
 Use at your own risk.

+If you are using MacOS on Apple Silicon or Windows, please read **Known Issues** first.

 Start by adding the repository to OPAM:

 ```sh